Hong Kong Action & Mainland Fantasy

 The Good

-One of the big cons of this series is the achievement of the cast.
+One big plus of this series is the achievement of the cast.
 Not only the main actors, but also the other actors act very naturally with the exception of Zhang Xin.
 She plays the role of the lively Lu Shi Qi who has a crush on the aloof, holy Qin Qian Xian (Li Zi Feng) tending too much towards the archetype frolic Chinese girl, but I forgive her because she’s a funny sidekick.

 Bai Lu shines as the kick ass heroine with all her moods and flaws.
 Never did she outplay her co actor Xu Kai.
 He skillfully navigates between the shyness and anger of his character Mo Qing/Li Chen Lan who sees Zhao Yao as the anchor and moral compass of his life.